Vertexvis/vertex-api-client-node/README.md

 # @vertexvis/vertex-api-client

+If you're ready to integrate Vertex into your application, this is the place!
+If you're looking for more background on the Vertex platform, start with [our guides](https://developer.vertexvis.com/docs/guides/getting-started).

+The Vertex platform API client for TypeScript and JavaScript is generated using [`openapi-generator`](https://github.com/OpenAPITools/openapi-generator) so it's always up-to-date.
+On top of the generated code, we've added a higher-level client and helpers in the `./client` directory.

-The Vertex platform API client for TypeScript and JavaScript.
-The generated module can be used in Node.js, Webpack, and Browserify environments.
+This client can be used in Node.js, Webpack, and Browserify environments.
 To use with ES5, you must have a Promises/A+ library installed.
 It supports CommonJS and ES6 module systems.

-It can be used in both TypeScript and JavaScript.
-In TypeScript, type definitions are automatically resolved.

 ### Usage

+If you're not an existing Vertex customer, [contact us](https://developer.vertexvis.com/docs/support) for a free account.

-Install the client and export your credentials,
+Install the client and export your credentials.

 ```bash
 # Install client